Costs and charges FAQs

 For many schemes the information is available on the Fidelity website - please click here.
 If your scheme is governed by Trustees they may have chosen to host this information on their own website.
 Your annual account statement will show you a website address (URL) where your specific scheme information is available and you can also access this page via PlanViewer.

 The transaction costs that are shown relate to the funds that your life fund invests into.
 These costs are calculated by the underlying fund asset manager and we collect them and display them for you to see, and we use them to provide the illustrations.
-If you have any questions about the fund range or the costs, please look at your scheme literature, which is available on Planviewer, and which contains information about your plan and further contact details.
+If you have any questions about the fund range, please look at your scheme literature, which is available on Planviewer, and which contains information about your plan and further contact details.

-When searching for your scheme, you can use the scheme code, your employer name or the URL all of which are provided on your member benefit statement.
+When searching for your scheme, you can use the scheme code, your employer name or the URL, all of which are provided on your member benefit statement here.

 If you cannot find any data, it could be that: